nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

 Adjusted the settings check tooltips to indicate good results.
+Applied a new SendMode in LeafBlowerV3.ahk to allow for usage in VM.
 End: Added bank maintainer to passive tower mode with setting TowerPassiveBanksEnabled
 End: Added crafting autoclicker to passive tower mode with setting TowerPassiveCraftEnabled
+Home: Fix an undeclared variable with boss farm/ww disabled.

 ## TODO